Advertisement

 How long is the wait at Prince William County Office of HCD?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Prince William County Office of HCD depend on demand in Woodbridge, funding levels, and your priority status.
+With approximately 2,223 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 12, 2026 when the Affordable Housing Fund list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Prince William County Office of HCD directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Virginia.
+There are 8 other housing authorities within 100 miles of Prince William County Office of HCD, including County Commissioners Charles County (15 mi), Fairfax County Redevelopment & Housing Authority (18 mi), Alexandria Redevelopment & Housing Authority (20 mi).
+Applying to multiple PHAs in Virginia and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Virginia.

 How do I contact Prince William County Office of HCD?